 - 18 Blue domes

-- 6 workers, 3 males and 3 female in three different colours ( Tan, Blue and Grey) making three teams of two.
+- Six workers, three males and three female in three different colours ( Tan, Blue and Grey) making three teams of two.

 The components are fantastic.
 All the different levels of the buildings fit together perfectly with ease and have great detail.
 The worker miniatures are nice, full of character and I keep toying as to whether I might paint them or not.
 The detail is a bit soft on the edges but that’s not a major concern and kind of fits with the artwork.